philingood/dotfiles/README.md

 # Dotfiles

+Configuration files with the settings of the applications I use.

+## Installation

 Depending on the machine, two installation methods are used: `stow` or `home-manager`.

-## Installation

 ### Using GNU Stow